 These Ethiopian alphabets are closely similar and only differ with the addition or omission of a few Ge’ez letters.
-The Amharic alphabet letters include extra letters such as ቸ (Ce), ሸ (She), ጨ (Che) which are not in Ge’ez script.
+The version, which the Amharic language uses is called Fidel or most commonly, Amharic Alphabet.
+It includes extra letters such as ቸ (Ce), ሸ (She), ጨ (Che) which are not in Ge’ez script.

 If you are looking to learn the Amharic language, understanding the Amharic alphabet can help you shorten the time it takes to master the language.

 Continue reading to learn how to read, write and pronounce Amharic letters.

 The Amharic alphabet contains seven vowels and 31 consonant letters.
 The vowels are ä, u, i, a, e, ï and o.
 Each of the 31 consonant letters come with seven variants.
 These variants are created by appending a vowel to each consonant, to make up the syllabary of around 500 Amharic letters.